 We are a fully inclusive school and make reasonable adjustments wherever possible.
-We work closely with outside agencies to seek advice and support for how best to meet a range of needs (please see section 16).
+We work closely with outside agencies to seek advice and support for how to best meet a range of needs (please see section 16).
 This includes for example: Dyslexia, ADHD and Autism.

-You can read our school's Accessibility Plan for more information about our reasonable adjustments, which can be found on our school's website.
+You can read our school's Accessibility Plan for more information, which can be found on our school's website.